-Despite the adversity Don has endured, he said he still believes, “The harder you train, the luckier you get.”
+Despite the adversity, Don said he still believes, “The harder you train, the luckier you get.”

-Yet, Don says, if he had the choice to do it over again, he’d choose the spinal fusion over the halo.
+Yet, Don said, if he had the choice to do it over again, he would choose the spinal fusion over the halo.
 “When someone tells you it’s going to be painful, you have no idea how painful because pain is relative,” he said.